Project Procurement Management - Definition, Processes, Templates

-Thanks for your interest in Project Procurement Management (PMBOK®).
-You find hereafter the definition and the processes involved in Project Procurement Management and free downloadable templates.
+You find hereafter the definition and the processes involved in Project Procurement Management (PMBOK®) and free downloadable templates further down on this page.
 I developed the templates over time from real life documents.
-You find the download links in the download area of this page.

-A solid Project Procurement Management Plan is very important.
-The Project Procurement Management Plan is a component of the Project Management Plan.
+A solid Project Procurement Management Plan is very important component of the Project Management Plan.
 It describes how a team will acquire goods and services from outside of the performing organization.

 Project Procurement Management are the processes necessary to purchase or acquire products, services, or results needed from outside the project team to execute a project.
 (PMBOK® Guide)